|MS online | MS on-campus | admission | competencies | curriculum & prerequisites | financial information | orientation | online faculty|

 - Hold a baccalaureate degree from an accredited college or university in the United States or Canada.

 - Cumulative grade point average (GPA) is closely evaluated.
 The Admissions Committee examines grades for consistency/improvement, repeated, and/or withdrawn courses.
 Currently the average GPA of our entering students is 3.3.
 Have a current license to practice dental hygiene in the United States or Canada.

 - Submitted a completed application to the Rackham School of Graduate Studies no later than February 1

-- Online Students Only: Completed a graduate level biostatistics or statistics course with a grade of “B”.
+- Online Students Only: Completed a graduate level biostatistics or statistics course with a grade of “C” or better prior to beginning the program.
 The course MUST be approved by the graduate program director (For more information refer to the Online Program "curriculum & prerequisites”)

 - TOEFL test scores are required of all whose second language is English.
 Scores must be submitted as part of the application process using the institution code 1839.
 Refer to the Rackham application for further information.

 Applicants should contact the Dental Hygiene Graduate Program Director before submitting an application.